govau/content-guide/_terms-phrases/digital-terms.md

 'Sign in' seems to be becoming a more recognisable call to action than 'log in'.
 But you should test this with the user.

-Guidance on [buttons and labels](http://guides.service.gov.au/design-guide/components/forms-buttons/index.html) is available in the DTA Design Guide.
+Guidance on [buttons and labels](https://designsystem.gov.au/components/buttons/rationale/) is available in the Design System documentation.